- Introduction |

 The sample rate is generated by a clock.

-As absolute perfection don't exist, there is always some fluctuation in clock speed.
+As absolute perfection does not exist, there is always some fluctuation in clock speed.

 This is called clock jitter.